-Believed to be one of the oldest continuously inhabited city in the world, the city of Byblos is a UNESCO World Heritage Site.
+Believed to be one of the oldest continuously inhabited city in the world, the city of Jbeil (Byblos) is a UNESCO World Heritage Site.

-The Lebanese American University commissioned APT to design two new buildings: a new library and a central administration on a previously excavated site on its Byblos Campus.
+The Lebanese American University commissioned APT to design two new buildings: a new library and a central administration on a previously excavated site on its Jbeil Campus.

 APT’s design extends beyond the client initial request by adding an amphitheater nestled into the strikingly unorthodox site.
 Leveraging the difference in levels between the Campus and the excavated site, we designed the amphitheater between the two buildings with the exposed sedimentary rock as a backdrop revealing the stratification of time.

 The stepped amphitheater will serve as an informal gathering space, to reflect alone and as seating during performances.
 It will also strengthen the connection between the Net Café and the Gallery in the new buildings with the existing Campus Green.
 The stage is defined by a reflecting pool against the mountain.
 The stage, the gallery and the exterior net café’ seating are an integral part of the fully accessible public space sequence of the library and administration buildings.

 Passive design features inspired from the local typology are incorporated into the design: the open space between the two buildings allows the prevailing winds from the southwest to ventilate the amphitheater and create a cooler “zone” along the stage and pool.

 AIANY New York/New World group exhibit – New York, NY - October 2013

 AIANY CHANGE: Architecture and Engineering in the Middle East, 2000-Present group exhibit – New York, NY – February 2012

 APT ARCHITECTURE (Pagnamenta Torriani) is the design architect for the project, and RELK&P are the Consulting Engineers/Architects of Record.